Health Spending Accounts

 • Needles and syringes

-• Renovation expenses specifically required for person with mobility impairment.
-Doctor confirmation required*
+• Renovation expenses – specifically required for a person with a mobility impairment (doctor confirmation required)*

-• Support hose, compression stockings, to relieve swelling*
+• Support hose or compression stockings – to relieve swelling*

-• Wheel chair, scooter, power operated chair or lifts for persons with mobility impairment*
+• Wheelchair, scooter, power-operated chair, or lifts – for individuals with mobility impairment*

-• Wigs – for people who have suffered abnormal hair loss because of an accident, disease, or medical treatment*
+• Wigs – for individuals with abnormal hair loss due to an accident, disease, or medical treatment*

-• Employee premiums paid to a non-government health, dental or vision plan, such as Blue Cross are eligible for reimbursement
+• Employee premiums paid to a non-government health, dental, or vision plan (e.g., Blue Cross)

-• Membership or access fees paid to a private medical clinic must be pre-payment for eligible medical expenses
+• Private healthcare – when membership or access fees to a private medical clinic are prepayment for eligible medical expenses

-• School for individuals with mental or physical impairments*
+• School – for individuals with mental or physical impairments* (subject to additional conditions; please contact us before claiming)

 • Vaccines*